Heroine (2012 film): Critical response

-Heroine received mixed reviews, with most critics praising the story, music and the cast performances, while the screenplay garnered predominantly negative reviews.
+Heroine received mixed-to-positive reviews upon release, with most critics praising the story, music and the cast performances, while the screenplay garnered predominantly negative reviews.

 On the review aggregator website Rotten Tomatoes reported an approval rating of 30% with an average score of 5.0/10, based on 6 reviews.
 The website's critical consensus reads, "A brief snapshot of a much bigger picture, this is an interesting film as far as it goes but, like its subject, not all that unusual."

-Taran Adarsh of Bollywood Hungama gave the film a rating of 3.5 out of 5 while saying "Watch HEROINE for Madhur's imposing direction, for Kapoor' superlative performance, watch it also for its fearless, inspiring and enlightening storyline divulging the scandalous realities of the movie industry.
+Taran Adarsh of Bollywood Hungama gave the film a rating of 3.5 out of 5 while saying "Watch HEROINE for Bhandarkar's imposing direction, for Kapoor's superlative performance, watch it also for its fearless, inspiring and enlightening storyline divulging the scandalous realities of the movie industry.
 Try not to miss it!".
 Shomini Sen of Zee News gave it a score of 3 out of 5 and said "Does Heroine work?
 Yes, but only because of Kareena Kapoor.
 From doing the raunchy act in 'Halkat Jawani' to the scenes where she is battling depression and popping pills, Kapoor makes Mahi memorable and lovable.
 Heroine is absolutely Kapoor's film, not Bhandarkar's.
 2 for the film and 1 extra for Bebo!
 3 cheers for the film!".
 Aniruddha Guha of DNA gave Heroine 2 out 5 stars while commenting, "The characters are all caricatured and the screenplay meanders along aimlessly, it being nothing more than an assemblage of scenes – each disjointed from the other – strung together in a long, sleep-inducing and pointless narrative".
 Saibal Chatterjee of NDTV rated it 2 out of 5 stars, noting "The film that Bhandarkar has made is indeed disappointingly mechanical.
 Mercifully, Kapoor does demonstrate that she has a feel for the character.
 But, then, why wouldn't she?
 After all she plays herself in Heroine".

 Rajeev Masand of CNN-IBN rated the film 2 out of 5 and said "Despite an entertaining first-half, thanks to all the unintentional laughs, Heroine slips into a slush of melodrama post-interval.
 By this point, it feels interminably long and boring".
 Sukanya Verma of Rediff.com gave it 2 out of 5 stars, remarking "There's nothing innovative about Bhandarkar's Heroine.
 I am not sure if this is Bhandarkar's idea of comic relief but the hall roared with laughter.
 What's not funny is just how stunning Kapoor looks or gives to her role as Mahi Arora".
-Roshni Devi of Koimoi gave the film 1.5 out 5 stars, reviewing "Heroine irritates more than entertains, but some of the performances are nice.
-Kapoor does a good job and, heck, you even get to see her in a pseudo-lesbian scene along with other steamy scenes.
-If that's enough to drag you to see Heroine, go ahead.
-Give it a miss otherwise".